 Craving color inside your closet?
 Whether you just want to spice things up visually or plan to use it to help you stay organized (you can assign each type of clothing its own color, or if you're sharing space, give each person their own hue), you'll find these Huggable hangers both practical and attractive.
-They come in 12 different shades, including teal, coral, purple, red, and royal blue, and a choice of either brass or chrome hooks.
-They're sold in packs of 40, with each set containing 20 shirt hangers and 30 pants hangers.
+They come in six different shades, including blush, black, navy, and taupe with chrome-plated hooks.
+They're sold in packs of 60, with each set containing 30 shirt hangers and 30 pants hangers.
 Smaller sets of shirt and pants hangers (sold separately) are also available.